ElanMedoff/comics-relational-full-stack-public/README.md

 1. The order of the search results are left up to SQL.
 It would be interesting to influence the order using data from the user-created lists?
 1. The design is pretty barebones and isn't mobile-responsive.
-1. Variable names could use a little work.